 The medical examination is the biggest way that insurance companies rig the system in their favor.
 They also underpay benefits or deny them on technicalities such as a form that has been incorrectly filled out.
 Insurance companies are experts at dodging your bills.
 They take your premium each month and essentially dine and dash with it.
 Remember, they are extremely profitable companies.
 If they actually paid out the benefits they should, they wouldn’t be profitable–they would break even.

-Yes, you really do need a lawyer.
+Yes, you really do need a lawyer if you have been in a car accident.
 If you’re lucky, you have never had to file a no-fault insurance claim–and hopefully you never have to.
 But what this means is that you’re inexperienced in the world of filing insurance claims.
 Insurance companies have a team of attorneys and adjusters on their side working to make sure they stay profitable.
 They’re experienced, they do this everyday, and they don’t mess around.

 A personal injury lawyer who specializes in car accident claims will help you through every step of the process.
 They will explain the legalese on the myriad forms you’ll need to complete correctly.
 They will challenge any denied benefits.
 They will hold the insurance company accountable by making sure you receive the settlement you deserve.